microsoft/vscode-docs/docs/remote/containers.md

 The remote machine will be available at `X:\`.
 You can disconnect from it by right-clicking on the drive in the File Explorer and clicking Disconnect.

 Note that performance will be significantly slower than working through VS Code, so this is best used for small edits, uploading content, etc. Using something like a local source control tool in this way will be very slow and can cause unforseen problems.
-You can also sync files from your remote SSH host to your local machine [using `rsync`](https://rsync.samba.org/) if you would prefer to use a broader set of tools.
-See [Accessing your remote source code locally](/docs/remote/troubleshooting.md#accessing-your-remote-source-code-locally) for details on setting this up.
+However, can also sync files from your remote SSH host to your local machine [using `rsync`](https://rsync.samba.org/) if you would prefer to use a broader set of tools.
+See [Tips and Tricks](/docs/remote/troubleshooting.md#using-rsync-to-maintain-a-local-copy-of-your-source-codey) for details on setting this up.

 **[Optional] Storing your remote devcontainer.json files on the server**